sachasayan/minstrel/mock-projects/Romance Island.md

     }
   ]
 }
-----Skeleton
+----Skeleton.md
-# Skeleton: The Last Librarian
+# Novel Skeleton: The Last Librarian

 ## Synopsis

 In a dystopian future where books are outlawed, librarian Elias protects a hidden collection.
-He joins forces with Anya, a young woman seeking knowledge, to spark a rebellion against the oppressive Authority.
+He joins forces with Anya, a young woman seeking knowledge, to spark a rebellion against the oppressive Authority.&#x20;

 ## Characters